gocd/docs.go.cd/installation/troubleshoot_installer.md

 ### Incompatible java version while upgrading to 17.x version

 Java 7 support is removed as part of 17.1 release.
-This implies an existing installation of Go will stop working after an upgrade if it is configured to run with Java 7.
+This implies an existing installation of GoCD will stop working after an upgrade if it is configured to run with Java 7.

 In such cases, one of the following error messages would be seen in the logs: